RobMeades/ioc-client/README.md

 `curl -i -H "Accept: application/json" -H "Content-Type: application/json" http://localhost:xxxx`.

 You might want to do a similar thing to allow SSH/SFTP access for the Raspberry Pi for more direct control.
-Remember, when you `ssh` in from the remote machine, to specify the correct port number and your username on the Raspberry Pi:
+Remember, when you `ssh` in from the remote machine, to specify the correct port number and your user name on the Raspberry Pi:

 `ssh -p xxxx -l username localhost`